aaronaddleman/aaronaddleman.github.io/_posts/2012-10-16-copy-git-repo-to-another.md

 share: true
 ---

-# Cloning your git repository from one server to another

 ## Update - April 10, 2013

 Using `rsync` is much easier if you have that option.
 I have not seen a down side after doing the copy 5 days ago but after copying 8 repositories over to a new server all seems to be working great.
 Below is a method to use if `rsync` is not available.